mfsjr/manifold-dx/README.md

  ![alt text](./StateDiagram.png)

-Now suppose we want to update the user's given_name, from 'Joe' to 'Joseph'.
+Now suppose we want to update the user's given_name, from 'Joe' to 'Joseph' (the property on the top right).

  ![alt text](./Action%20Flow.png)